FAIR-NHH/mmwinner/README.md

 by Björn Bartling, Alexander W. Cappelen, Mathias Ekström, Erik Ø. Sørensen and Bertil Tungodden.

+## Looking at output
+Browsing on github, it should be possible to click on the ".md" files to look at rendered versions of the calculated results.

 ## Abstract

 The paper reports the first experimental study on people’s fairness